Bone Grafting and Sinus Lift Procedure

 Getting Ready for a Sinus Lift

 Sinus lift requires additional bone, which can be extracted from the patient’s own body, a donor or even a cow.
 Complete X-Ray of the complete jaw and a special type of CT scan will be taken, so the dentist can accurately measure dimensions of the bone and determine the overall health of the sinus.
 The patient must also inform the maxillofacial surgeon of any seasonal allergies he/she has so the procedure may be scheduled when the allergies are not active.
-At Doctor Thomas Dental Clinic, we ensure our patients receive the best medical facilities through state of the art equipment and cutting-edge technology.
+We routinely does sinus bone grafting and and our success rate is in par with the global success rate.

 - The Procedure